Liondance/Cached-Matrix-R/README.md

 caching scheme that is prone to error.
 A better solution involves the object in question (the matrix in our case) to implement its own caching logic, instead of relying on external functions to do so.
-The cachematrix.R file contains code impolementing two variations of the assignment: the first variation follows the same scheme suggested in the vector example.
-The other, which we consider superior, relies on the object to handle its own caching.
+The cachematrix.R file contains code implementing two variations of the assignment: the first variation follows the same scheme suggested in the vector example.
+The second one, which we consider superior, relies on the object to handle its own caching.
 This leads to better encapsulation.

 A test harness is provided to test the functions.
 The test harness is a good